Same-sex marriages, civil unions, etc.

 recognition of same-sex relationships

-- 2009-JAN-29: Columbia's Constitutional Court ruled that same-sex couples can be recognized as "uniones de hecho" (de facto unions, similar to common-law marriages in Canada and in some U.S. states) after having lived together for two years.
-This form of recognition was previously only available to Columbia's opposite-sex couples.
+2009-JAN-29: Colombia's Constitutional Court ruled that same-sex couples can be recognized as "uniones de hecho" (de facto unions, similar to common-law marriages in Canada and in some U.S. states) after having lived together for two years.
+This form of recognition was previously only available to Colombia's opposite-sex couples.
 If the couples wish, they must be able to have their union registered before a notary or judge.

-The Columbian Constitution and the American Convention on Human Rights signed by Columbia both require that people
+The Colombian Constitution and the American Convention on Human Rights signed by Colombia both require that people

 be treated equally before the law.